-The latest actuarial review of the TPS was carried out as at 31 March 2012 and in accordance with The Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014.
-The Valuation report was published by the Department for Education (the Department) on 9 June 2014.
+The latest actuarial review of the TPS was carried out as at 31 March 2012.
+The valuation report was published by the Department for Education (the Department) on 9 June 2014.
 The key results of the valuation are:

 - New employer contribution rates were set at 16.48% of pensionable pay (including administration fees of 0.08%); - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £191,500 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £176,600 million giving a notional past service deficit of £14,900 million; - an employer cost cap of 10.9% of pensionable pay. - the assumed real rate of return is 3.0% in excess of prices and 2% in excess of earnings.
 The rate of real earnings growth is assumed to be 2.75%.
 The assumed nominal rate of return is 5.06%.